 “(1) The total amount of money in the fund at the beginning and end of the reporting period;

-“(2) The amount of money in the fund transferred to the Authority for each tenant-based voucher assistance program during the reporting period, listed separately by the program in which the household is participating, including the Permanent Supportive Housing, Targeted Affordable Housing program, and the Rapid Rehousing program, and categorized by individual households and family households; “(3) The amount of money remaining in the fund at the end of the reporting period, listed separately by the program in which the household is participating, including the Permanent Supportive Housing, Targeted Affordable Housing program, and the Rapid Rehousing program, and categorized by individual households and family households;
+“(2) The amount of money in the fund transferred to the Authority for each tenant-based voucher assistance program during the reporting period, listed separately by the program

+“(A) In which the household is currently participating, including the Permanent Supportive Housing, Targeted Affordable Housing program, and the Rapid Rehousing program if applicable, and categorized by individual households and family households; and

+“(B) To which the household is being referred, including the Permanent Supportive Housing and Targeted Affordable Housing program;

+“(3) The amount of money remaining in the fund at the end of the reporting period, listed separately by the program in which the household is participating, including the Permanent Supportive Housing, Targeted Affordable Housing program, and the Rapid Rehousing program, and categorized by individual households and family households;

 “(4) The number of households, categorized separately as individual households and family households, matched with a tenant-based voucher assistance program during the reporting quarter, listed separately by the program in which the household is participating, including the Permanent Supportive Housing and Targeted Affordable Housing program; and

 “(5) The amount of money expended from the fund during the reporting period on administrative costs, which shall contain a breakdown by category of expense.”.

+(g) Section 22b of the Homeless Services Reform Act of 2005, effective February 28, 2018 (D.C.
+Law 22-65; D.C.
+Official Code § 4-754.36b), is amended by adding a new subsection (e) to read as follows:

+“(e) In Fiscal Year 2022, a provider may exit a client pursuant to this section only if the Mayor determines that the client has a reasonable likelihood of sustaining housing stability independently of the rapid re-housing program.
+Such a determination shall be based on the client’s rent burden at the time of program exit, the client’s job stability and income, and other factors known to cause housing instability.”.

 SUBTITLE F. HOUSING PRODUCTION TRUST FUND CONTRACTS